 In addition, 49 per cent of those identifying as evangelical said COVID-19 as an issue was “overblown,” compared with 28 per cent of the overall population.”

 What would lead Manitoba parents to distrust government or the authorities so much that they would put the lives of their children in danger when the overwhelming weight of scientific evidence, and by now, real life experiences, make it so clear that not taking vaccines is a dangerous choice?

-The Free Press interviewed Rick Hiemstra, research director of the Evangelical Fellowship of Canada and this is what he said, “A lack of trust and polarization have come home to roost.”
+The newspaper interviewed Rick Hiemstra, research director of the Evangelical Fellowship of Canada and this is what he said, “A lack of trust and polarization have come home to roost.”
 So many of these evangelicals now identify with their group—Christians who don’t trust vaccines.
 They don’t trust scientists.
 No matter how many of them.
 They don’t trust the government.
-Instead, they trust what other members of their tribe has told them or trust what they have “learned” from their own “research” on the Internet.
-And they do while they put the lives of their children in danger.
+Instead, they trust what other members of their tribe have told them or trust what they have “learned” from their own “research” on the Internet.
+And they do so while they put the lives of their children in danger.